Facebook Ad Pixel Counseling - The Wellness Center, SUNY Orange

 Provides legal services for families and individuals threatened with eviction, for public benefits (federal and state), for families and individuals with disabilities and HIV, families with developmentally delayed children, and protection from domestic violence.

 Catholic Charities of Orange, Rockland, And Ulster (845) 794-8080 ext.
 HELP (4357) or (845) 467-0861 Assistance is provided to those in need regardless of religion, ability to pay, or insurance status.
-Offers screening/evaluation, counseling, medication-assisted treatment, tele-practice, referrals to treatments, peer support, family support, and narcan training.
+Offers screening/evaluation, counseling, medication-assisted treatment, tele-practice, referrals to treatments, peer support, family support, and Narcan training.

 Orange County Bar Association Legal Aid Society (845) 291-2454